- Why Should You Have an Ultrasound at 7 Weeks?

 - Internal organs that have started developing may also be visible.

-Yes, twins can be identified at the 7th week scan.
+Yes, twins can be identified in the 7th-week scan.
 They are usually visible as multiple embryos or gestational sacs.
-However, in some cases, identifying the presence of one more baby can be missed as the scan is done much earlier in pregnancy.
+However, in some rare cases, identifying the presence of one more baby can be missed as the scan is done much earlier in pregnancy.

-The absence of a heartbeat at the seventh week ultrasound can be a sign of miscarriage.
-But there are some factors that need to be considered before coming to this conclusion.
-It may simply be that the gestational age of the baby has been miscalculated.
-To rule out this doubt, repeat the scan after a week to check for a heartbeat.
+Yes, the absence of a heartbeat at the seventh-week ultrasound can be a sign of miscarriage.
+But there are several factors that need to be considered before coming to this conclusion.
+In some cases, the heartbeat is not detected if the gestational age of the baby is miscalculated.
+To rule out this doubt, another scan can be done after a week.

-Abnormalities like cysts in the ovaries and other foetal malformations are usually detected in the seventh week scan.
-The sonographer checks the foetal heartbeat, crown-rump length, gestational sac diameter and other vital parameters.
+The chances of abnormalities such as cysts in the ovaries and other malformations will be there and they can be detected in the seventh-week scan.
+The sonographer checks the foetal heartbeat, crown-rump length, gestational sac diameter, and other vital parameters.

 Why Isn’t the 7th Week Ultrasound 100% Accurate?

 No scan is 100% accurate.
 In certain cases, an ultrasound may not be accurate:

 - The foetus may not have positioned itself in a convenient position.
 Sometimes, it can curl up, stretch or even turn away from the sound waves making it a little difficult to view.

 - The sonographer may not be trained enough to detect any abnormalities.
 Hence, the scan results may not be accurate.